top of page

 The verb 'dissuade' has its etymological origins in Latin, specifically from the word 'dissuadere,' which combines 'dis-' meaning 'away from' and 'suadere,' meaning 'to advise' or 'to urge.'
 This etymology encapsulates the essence of dissuasion as the act of advising or urging someone away from a particular course of action.
 In English, 'dissuade' emerged in the late 16th century, retaining the core idea of discouraging or advising against something, often through persuasive arguments or appeals.
 The word 'dissuade' thus reflects its Latin roots, highlighting the notion of diverting someone from a decision or action by providing counsel or persuasion to dissuade them from proceeding.

-Find the meaning of dissuade
+Quiz: Find the meaning of the verb dissuade:

 Try Again!